elehcimd/mltraq/mkdocs/index.md

 ---
 <h1 align="center">
-Track and Collaborate on ML/AI Experiments.
+Track and Collaborate on ML & AI Experiments.
 </h1>

-The open-source Python library for ML/AI developers to design, execute and share experiments.
+The open-source Python library for ML & AI developers to design, execute and share experiments.
 Track anything, stream, reproduce, collaborate, and resume the computation state anywhere.

 ---